charlon/scout-graphql/README.md

 GraphQL: http://localhost:8000/graphql/

-Here is a sample GraphQL query to get you started:
+Here are some sample GraphQL queries to get you started:

         query {
           allSpots {